 - Hot tubs

-- Kitchen appliances for use in your bedroom, including toaster, microwave, freezer, laundry machines, hot plate, sandwich maker, indoor grill.
-East Residence and East Village excepted, because you have a full kitchen.
+- Kitchen appliances for use in your bedroom, including toaster, microwave, freezer, laundry machines, hot plate, sandwich maker, and indoor grill.
+East Residence and East Village excepted because you have a full kitchen.
 Small appliances can be used in kitchen lounges.

 - Pets (except non-dangerous fish)

 - Satellite dishes